 But even if you’re well past that point (or way before), you should still look for scholarships that fit you.
 You can search and apply for scholarships throughout high school and college!
 Basically, there isn’t a bad time to look for scholarships (unless you’re, like, about to walk across the stage for your college graduation.
 Then you’re probably too late).

-Most scholarship deadlines are between February and April, according to Scholarships.com.
-But you’ll see scholarship deadlines basically all year long.
+Most scholarship deadlines are between February and April, but you’ll see scholarship deadlines basically all year long.
 So it’s important to keep an eye on deadlines as you research and find scholarships that you’re eligible for.
 Search for scholarships on an ongoing basis too, because there may be new awards that fit you.

 From a practical standpoint, you should begin your scholarship search in earnest during the fall of your junior year of high school.
 This will give you plenty of time to get to know the process, find awards that fit you, and craft great applications—because they’re definitely not something you want to rush through.
 But more tips on that in a sec…